SELECTED CURRICULUM VITAE

 Recent Appointments:

--Committee on Academic Freedom in the Middle East and North Africa (CAFMENA), Middle East Studies Association of America, 2005-2008 term
+-Committee on Academic Freedom in the Middle East and North Africa (CAFMENA), Middle East Studies Association of America, 2005-2006 term.

 -Visiting Scholar, Center for Middle Eastern Studies, UC Berkeley, Fall 2004

--Book Review Editor, Hawwa: Journal of Women of the Middle East and the Islamic World, Brill Press (current)
+-Book Review Editor, Hawwa: Journal of Women of the Middle East and the Islamic World, Brill Press (2001-2008)

 -Co-chair, Minor in Middle East Studies, University of North Carolina, Wilmington (current)